 AAUW Mission Statement

-The purpose of AAUW is to advance equity for women and girls through advocacy, education, philanthropy, and research.
+The purpose of AAUW is to advance equity for women and girls through advocacy, education, and research.

 AAUW Value Promise

 By joining AAUW, you belong to a community that breaks through educational and economic barriers so that all women have a fair chance.